(ML)

 The new Honda ConnectX's direction

-To create a true point of differentiation, we began by rethinking the role of mobility itself.
-Traditionally, mobility is seen simply as transportation from Point A to Point B. We believe it is far more: a mode of connection—linking people to opportunities, dreams, and memories that enrich their lives.
+To create a true point of differentiation, I began by rethinking the role of mobility itself.
+Traditionally, mobility is seen simply as transportation from Point A to Point B. I believe it is more: a mode of connection—linking people to opportunities, dreams, and memories that enrich their lives.

 ConnectX vision and mission—redefining connected mobility